Nasib bey Yusifbeyli: Early years

 Nasib bey Yusifbeyli was born in 1881 in Elisavetpol (present-day Ganja, Azerbaijan).
-After graduating from a gymnasium (secondary school) in Ganja, he enrolled as a student at the Law Faculty of the Novorossiya University (now the Odessa University) in 1902.
-When the university was temporarily shut down by the Tsarist Russian authorities due to revolutionary student activities, N. Yusifbeyli moved to Bakhchisarai in Crimea, where he started editing "Tercuman" newspaper with the Crimean Turkic intellectual Ismail Gasprinsky.

-In 1908, Yusifbeyli moved to Istanbul, continuing on his work as a publicist and establishing the Turkic Society.
-In 1909, he returned to Elisavetpol to work at its city council.
+After graduating from a gymnasium (secondary school) in Ganja, he enrolled as a student at the Law Faculty of the Novorossiya University (now the Odesa University) in 1902.
+When the university was temporarily shut down by the Tsarist Russian authorities due to revolutionary student activities, N. Yusifbeyli moved to Bakhchisarai in Crimea.
+In 1907, Yusifbeyli began working for Terciman, the newspaper founded by prominent thinker Ismail Bey Gaspirali.
+While in Crimea, he married Gaspirali’s daughter, Shafiga Gaspirali.
+A year later, in 1908, he moved to Turkey, continuing on his work as a publicist and establishing the Turkic Society.
+He returned to Ganja in 1909.

-In 1917, Yusifbeyli established the National Party of Turkic Federalists in Ganja, with the main goal of federalism in the Russian empire.
-In July 1917, the party joined the Musavat Muslim Democrat Party of Mammad Amin Rasulzade, and Yusifbeyli became Musavat's regional chair in Ganja.